syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ### Datasource

-DataSource is used to store or access data that’s associated with a business process.
-To create a data source, you need to set the `shape` as "datasource".
+DataSource is used to store or access data associated with a business process.
+To create a data source, set the `shape` as "datasource".
 The following code example illustrate how to create data source.

 {% highlight js %}